• Skip to primary navigation

 Instructions

-Start by roasting the pecans in the oven at 300° for 9-10 minutes.
+1. Preheat the oven to 300°.
+Place pecans on a baking sheet and bake for 9-10 minutes.
 Remove from the oven and let cool.
-Once they’re cool finely chop them in a food processor.
+Once they’re cool, finely chop them in a food processor.

-Next, use a stand mixer to cream together the buttery spread and confectioner’s sugar and then mix in the vanilla extract.
+3. Next, use a stand mixer to cream together the buttery spread and powdered sugar, and then mix in the vanilla extract.

-While the mixer is running on low speed slowly add the gluten-free flour and salt and mix until well combined.
+4. While the mixer is running on low speed, slowly add the gluten-free flour and salt and mix until well combined.
 Then add in the finely chopped pecans.
-Again mix until completely combined.
+Again, mix until completely combined.

-Roll dough into 1 inch balls and place them on a baking sheet.
-These will not spread too much so you can put several on a baking sheet.
+5. Roll dough into 1-inch balls and place them on a baking sheet.
+These will not spread too much, so you can put several on a baking sheet.
 Just leave a couple of inches for the air to circulate well while they’re baking.

-Bake at 350° for 11-12 minutes and then let cool for 5 minutes on the pan.
-After 5 minutes roll them in confectioner’s sugar while still warm and then let cool.
-Once they are completely cool roll the cookies in the confectioner’s sugar a second time.
+6. Bake at 350° for 11-12 minutes, and then let cool for 5 minutes on the pan.
+After 5 minutes, roll them in powdered sugar while still warm, and then let them cool.
+Once they are completely cool, roll the cookies in the powdered sugar a second time.

 Notes